Weak optimal total variation transport problems and generalized Wasserstein barycenters: Introduction

-In 2002, Sturm investigated in depth barycenters in nonpositive curvature spaces as he showed the existence, uniqueness and contraction of barycenters in such spaces \cite{Sturm}.
+In the second part of the paper, we apply Theorem \ref{T-duality for weak cost function} to study barycenters of generalized Wasserstein distances.
+In 2002, Sturm investigated barycenters in nonpositive curvature spaces as he showed the existence, uniqueness and contraction of barycenters in such spaces \cite{Sturm}.
 Because Wassertein spaces are not in the framework of nonpositive curvature spaces, to study the existence, uniqueness and properties of Wasserstein barycenters over $\R^n$, Agueh and Carlier introduced dual problems of the primal barycenter problem and used convex analysis to handle them \cite{Agueh}.
 It turned out that Wasserstein barycenters have applications in other fields which we only mentioned a few such as computer science, economic theory,...\cite{MR3469435,MR3862415, MR3423268}.
 These barycenters are also investigated further for Wasserstein spaces of Riemannian manifolds \cite{MR3590527} and locally compact geodesic spaces \cite{MR3663634}.
+Recently, barycenters in Hellinger-Kantorovich spaces, siblings of Wasserstein spaces, have been investigated in \cite{CP,FMS}.

 On the other hand, in 2014, Piccoli and Rossi introduced generalized Wasserstein distances \cite{PR14} and established a duality Kantorovich-Rubinstein formula and a generalized Benamou-Breiner formula for them \cite{PR16}.
-In this note, following the streamline of Agueh and Carlier's work, we study the existence and consistency of generalized Wasserstein barycenters.
+Combining Theorem \ref{T-duality for weak cost function} with the streamline of Agueh and Carlier's work, we study the existence and consistency of generalized Wasserstein barycenters.

 More precisely, first we show the existence of generalized Wasserstein barycenters whenever starting measures have compact supports.
 Secondly, we introduce and investigate a dual problem of the barycenter problem.
-To do this we establish a Kantorovich duality formula for generalized Wasserstein distances $\widetilde{W}^{a,b}_p$ which may be independent of interest.
-It has been proved for the case $p=1$ in \cite{CT}.
 Although our barycenters are not unique, we still can establish their consistency as Boissard, Le Gouic and Loubes did in the Wasserstein case \cite{Boissard}.

-Here is the structure of our article.
+Our paper is organized as follows.
 In section 2, we review basic notations and generalized Wasserstein distances $\widetilde{W}^{a,b}_p$.
-In section 3, we prove a Kantorovich duality for $\widetilde{W}^{a,b}_p$.
+In section 3, we prove Theorem \ref{T-duality for weak cost function}, Corollaries \ref{C-CM} and \ref{C-flat metrics}.
 In section 4, we study our primal barycenter problem and its dual problems.
-We show the existence and consistency of generalized Wasserstein barycenters in this last section.
+We also show the existence and consistency of generalized Wasserstein barycenters in this last section.